Kuiper's test: Two-sample Kuiper test

+the two-sample analogue of the limiting distribution given by Kuiper.
+This large-sample approximation is distribution-free only under continuity; it can be inaccurate for small samples and does not apply when the data contain ties.

+In those cases an exact p-value can instead be obtained from the permutation (conditional) distribution of $V_{n,m}$ given the pooled sample.
+This remains valid whether or not the data contain tied observations, so the two samples may come from a continuous, purely discrete or mixed distribution, and it can be computed by a recurrence that is valid for arbitrary (possibly large and unequal) sample sizes.
+For continuous data the permutation and ordinary Kuiper statistics share the same limiting null distribution, so their critical values agree asymptotically; this agreement has been shown to extend to arbitrary underlying distributions, including discrete or mixed data with ties.
+Approximate p-values may also be obtained by resampling.

 Example

 We could test the hypothesis that computers fail more during some times of the year than others.
 To test this, we would collect the dates on which the test set of computers had failed and build an empirical distribution function.
 The null hypothesis is that the failures are uniformly distributed.
 Kuiper's statistic does not change if we change the beginning of the year and does not require that we bin failures into months or the like.
 Another test statistic having this property is the Watson statistic, which is related to the Cramér–von Mises test.

 However, if failures occur mostly on weekends, many uniform-distribution tests such as K-S and Kuiper would miss this, since weekends are spread throughout the year.
 This inability to distinguish distributions with a comb-like shape from continuous uniform distributions is a key problem with all statistics based on a variant of the K-S test.
 Kuiper's test, applied to the event times modulo one week, is able to detect such a pattern.
 Using event times that have been modulated with the K-S test can result in different results depending on how the data is phased.
 In this example, the K-S test may detect the non-uniformity if the data is set to start the week on Saturday, but fail to detect the non-uniformity if the week starts on Wednesday.